 You can use Disney Dining credits for the show.
 I believe that you will need 2 credits.

-The Hoop De Doo Revue is in Pioneer Hall at Fort Wilderness resort and Campground.
+The Hoop De Doo Revue is in Pioneer Hall at Fort Wilderness Resort and Campground.
 It is just a short walk from the boat launch.
-If you are visiting from Magic Kingdom you can take the courtesy boat over to Fort Wilderness.
-For those staying at The Contemporary and Wilderness lodge there is a smaller courtesy boat.
-If you are visiting from another hotel your best bet is to get a courtesy bus to Magic Kingdom and then take the courtesy boat over.
+If you are visiting from the Magic Kingdom you can take the courtesy boat over to Fort Wilderness.
+For those staying at The Contemporary and Wilderness Lodge, there is a smaller courtesy boat.
+If you are visiting from another hotel your best bet is to get a courtesy bus to the Magic Kingdom and then take the courtesy boat over.
 If you try to get there just using buses it could take forever as the bus stops at Fort Wilderness are a long way from Pioneer Hall.
 There are plenty of golf cart spaces next to Pioneer Hall.

 If you are driving in you also have to park up near the bus stops at the main entrance and then get a courtesy bus down as it’s a looonnngggg way!

 When you arrive you will need to check in with people outside of the main entrance.
-It is a 2 hour show and they are on a tight turnaround as most nights they have 3 shows.
+It is a 2-hour show and they are on a tight turnaround as most nights they have 3 shows.
 (4pm, 6:15pm and 8:30pm).